americanexpress/create-using-template/README.md

 The string returned from this function will be output as part of the banner the template outputs.
 It can be a multi line string, and generally should not exceed 80 characters wide.

-The kleur package is provided so that the template can output a colorful banner.
+The [kleur package](https://www.npmjs.com/package/kleur) package is provided so that the template can output a colorful banner.

 If this function is not exported, no string will be rendered